Congress should use a rare political moment to improve the U.S. regulatory process.

 Regardless of how Congress resolves that issue, a major advantage of codifying the analysis requirements found in executive order would be the ability to apply these requirements to independent agencies, something that Presidents have been reluctant to do through executive order for fear of stirring up debate over their relationship with independent agencies.
 Through codification, Congress could also make compliance with analysis requirements judicially reviewable, something that does not exist under the current executive orders.

-for removing “outdated regulations that stifle job creation and make our economy less competitive.”
+Today, regulation is at the forefront of the political agenda, with members of Congress proposing a variety of changes to the procedures for promulgating regulations and the factors for agencies to consider when deciding between regulatory alternatives.
+President Obama has also called for removing “outdated regulations that stifle job creation and make our economy less competitive.”
 With both the executive and legislative branches motivated to reduce regulatory barriers to growth and investment, it is hopeful that one or more of the ideas percolating for constructive regulatory reform will be adopted.